Masayoshi Watanabe

 Masayoshi Watanabe (渡邉 正義, Watanabe Masayoshi) is a Japanese chemist and professor of Yokohama National University.

 Academic career

 He studied chemistry at Waseda University, Japan, and gained his Ph.D. in engineering there in 1983.
 He joined the faculty at Yokohama National University, Japan, in 1992 as a lecturer and was promoted to associate, then full Professor in 1994 and 1998, respectively.
-From 1999–2002, he also served as a visiting professor at the University of Tokyo, Japan.
+From 1999 to 2002, he also served as a visiting professor at the University of Tokyo, Japan.